CRITTERBASE

 The data

-The data stored via CRITTERBASE fully comply with the FAIR principles: They are findable, accessible, linkable, combinable, and reusable.
-CRITTERBASE includes a variety of biotic data types, including counts, abundances, presences/absens, and processing options for subsamples and sampling methods.
+The data stored via CRITTERBASE complies with the FAIR principles: They are findable, accessible, linkable and reusable.
+CRITTERBASE includes a variety of biotic data types, including counts, abundances, presence/absence data, as well as processing options for subsampling and different sampling methods.

 The joint goal: further development of the functionalities and connection to NFDI4Biodiversity